 Cons

-• Though its purchase and balance transfer interest rates are low, the MBNA True Line charges a high 24.99% APR on cash advances.
+• High APR on cash advances: Though its other rates are low, this card charges 24.99% interest on cash advances.

 At a glance: The CIBC Select Visa Card offers an attractive 13.99% interest rate, even on cash advances, and it has a 10-month balance transfer offer of 0% interest and a low 1% balance transfer fee.
 A handful of other perks, like common carrier accident insurance and discounts on gas, round out the package.